lewiswatson55/PAIR_Corpus/readme.md

-# LINKS: A Challenge Human-Human Dialogue Corpus for Leveraging
+# PAIR: A Pilot Dataset for Duel Perspective-based Video-Grounded Dialogue and Reconciliation

 Interactive Knowledge Sharing - Repository